MichaelMjc/leonardo-ai-challenge/README.md

 1. Navigate to the home page
 2. Enter your username and job title
 3. Save your information (stored in cookies)
-4. You will be redirected to the Rick and Morty character info page

 ### Character Information